 "It's kind of more of a relaxed, kind of laid back kind of atmosphere now than it was the year before," he said.
 "When you do something more than once, it gets a little more comfortable.
 The more you do it, the more comfortable it's going to get."

 Fellow Pirates representative Joel Hanrahan flirted with an appearance in the fifth inning after Clayton Kershaw loaded the bases with two outs.
 Hanrahan was warming up in the bullpen in case Kershaw could not get out of the jam, but Ian Kinsler flew out to left field, and Hanrahan returned to his seat.

 Hanrahan got into the game with one out and one on in the bottom of the ninth inning to face hometown favorite, Kansas City Royals slugger Billy Butler.
 Hanrahan got Butler to chase strike three in an eight-pitch strikeout.
 He also threw a wild pitch to Butler.
 After the strikeout, Hanrahan was replaced by Jonathan Papelbon.

 The NL surged ahead by crushing AL starter Justin Verlander with a five-run first inning, tying an All-Star Game record for most runs in an inning.

 The reigning AL MVP and Cy Young winner allowed four hits -- two singles, a double and a bases-clearing triple by Pablo Sandoval, the heaviest position player on the NL roster.
-Ryan Braun got the scoring started for the NL with an RBI double, breaking an 0 for 7 slump in his three prior All-Star game appearances.
+Ryan Braun got the scoring started for the NL with an RBI double, breaking an 0-for-7 slump in his three previous All-Star game appearances.